micro-nova/AmpliPi/docs/manuals/common/TROUBLESHOOTING.md

 ### Manual backups and restores

-Manual backups are taken by navigating to Settings (gear icon) -> Config -> Download Config.
+Manual backups are taken by navigating to Settings (gear icon) $-\textgreater$ Config $-\textgreater$ Download Config.
 This configuration includes all configured streams.
-These backups can be restored going to Settings -> Config -> Upload Config and selecting the downloaded config file.
+These backups can be restored going to Settings $-\textgreater$ Config $-\textgreater$ Upload Config and selecting the downloaded config file.
 It is a good idea to take a manual backup before upgrading your appliance.

 ### Automated system backups and restores